mohan-gupta/Loan-Eligibility-Prediction/README.md

   features.<br><br>
 - Model Selection - checked the cross-val score for 5 folds for all the classification models.<br><br>
 - Random Forest and Cat Boost gave the best results.
 Then, Hypertuned the RandomForest Classifier.<br><br>
-- Finally, used Voting Classifier with soft voting and model used Random Forest Classifier and Cat Boost.<br>
+- Finally, used Voting Classifier with soft voting and model used Random Forest Classifier and Cat Boost.<br><br>
 - Used streamlit(app.py) for providing the user interface

-# Results Obtained
+## Results Obtained

 ### Confusion Matrix
 <img src="https://github.com/Mohan-Gupta/Loan-Eligibility-Prediction/blob/main/images/confusion_matrix.png"><br>